 Saint Luke’s Health System History

 In 1882, Saint Luke’s was a small hospital serving a frontier trading town.
-Today we are an integrated system of 10 hospitals with more than 9,500 employees caring for a metropolitan area of 2 million people, and our service area spans 67 counties in Missouri and Kansas.
+Today we are an integrated system of 10 hospitals and campuses with more than 9,500 employees caring for a metropolitan area of 2 million people, and our service area spans 67 counties in Missouri and Kansas.

 As Kansas City’s only locally owned not-for-profit health system, we’re proud of our faith-based heritage, which we believe sets us apart and truly impacts the quality of care that we provide.
 And we are honored to be continually recognized for our commitment to quality, compassionate care.